AleOlea/Front-End-2021/landing_page/README.md

+Project: Udacity/ Project 2.
-Project: Landing Page.<br/>
+         Landing Page.
-Author's name.: Alejandra Olea <br/>
+Author's name.: Alejandra Olea

 Project description:
 This project requires to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.

 Objectives:
-The project aims to give real-world scenarios of manipulating the DOM,  appending dynamically added data to the DOM, and to show how javascript can improve the usability of an otherwise static site.
+The project aims to give real-world scenarios of manipulating the DOM,  appending to it dynamically added data to show how javascript can improve the usability of an otherwise static site.

 Instructions: